 Deep Field Object

-The constellation also contains the Canis Major Dwarf Galaxy, which was discovered in the year 2003, and contains about a billion stars.
-It is also now believed to be the closest galaxy to the Milky Way, being a mere 42,000 light years from our galactic center, and just 25,000 light years from our own solar system.
-This rare wonder is difficult to see, however, because it lies behind the Milky Way’s plane of sight.
-There are also two spiral galaxies, NGC 2207 and IC 2163, which are currently colliding around 130 million light-years away from Earth.
+– Canis Major Dwarf Galaxy, discovered in the year 2003, contains about a billion stars, and at 25,000 light years distant is now believed to be the closest galaxy to our solar system, although its galaxy status is still disputed.
+It is also located 42,000 light years from our galactic center, but is is difficult to see because it lies behind the Milky Way’s plane of sight.

-Do yourself a favor, and check this classic constellation out during your next outing to view the wonders of our heavens.
+Do yourself a favor, and check out this classic constellation during your next stargazing outing.
 The mythology of the constellation may draw us in, but the sights that can be found in the group of stars is nothing short of amazing.